salawar/PromptEngineering/README.md

 - __Tactic 1__: __Use delimiters__ to clearly indicate distinct parts of the input.
 Delimiters can be anything: ```, """, < >, <tag> </tag>, :.
 - __Tactic 2__: Ask for a __structured__ output.
 JSON, HTML.
 Example: _Provide them in JSON format with the following keys: book_id, title, author, genre._
 - __Tactic 3__: Ask the model to check whether __conditions__ are satisfied.
-Example: _If the text does not contain X then do Y_
+Example: _If the text does not contain X then do Y_.
 - __Tactic 4__: "Few-shot" prompting, where the AI is given a few __examples__ of a task before performing a similar task.
 Example: _Your task is to answer in a consistent style.
 X: blah.
 Y: blah blah blah.
 X: blah blah._

 #### For principle 2:

 - __Tactic 1__: Specify the steps required to complete a task.
 Example: _Perform the following actions: 1- Summarize blah.
 2- Translate bla blah blah.
 3- List and output blah blah._

 - __Tactic 2__: Ask for output in a specified format.
-Example: _Text: 'text to summarize', Summary: 'summary', Translation: 'summary translation', Names: 'list of names'_
+Example: _Text: 'text to summarize', Summary: 'summary', Translation: 'summary translation', Names: 'list of names'._

 - __Tactic 3__: Instruct the model to work out its own solution before rushing to a conclusion.